marxin/texi2rst-generated/sphinx/libiberty/extensions.rst

 .. index:: struct obstack

-Data Typestruct obstackAn obstack is represented by a data structure of type ``struct obstack``.
+Data Type struct obstackAn obstack is represented by a data structure of type ``struct obstack``.
 This structure has a small fixed size; it records the status of the obstack and how to find the space in which objects are allocated.
 It does not contain any of the objects themselves.
 You should not try